lambdaclass/aleo_lambda_blockchain/README.md

 weighted by their voting power (which, in turn, is proportional to their staked credits as explained in the next section).
 Since this weighted distribution may produce leftovers from rounding errors, those are assigned to the proposer to ensure no credits are lost.

-At the end of the block processing, the rewards are distributed by minting records of the credits program for each validator, setting the validator aleo address as the owner.
+At the end of the block processing, the rewards are distributed by minting records of the credits program for each validator, setting the validator Aleo address as the owner.
 Some notes about this process:
-* For this to be possible, a mapping between tendermint validator address and aleo account is tracked by the blockchain.
+* For this to be possible, a mapping between Tendermint validator address and Aleo account is tracked by the blockchain.
 * Because all nodes participating in consensus need to produce the same records on-chain, and because records require a random nonce to prevent hash collisions, for this particular case the nonces are generated deterministically from a known seed.
 This implementation uses the [block height as the seed](https://github.com/lambdaclass/aleo-consensus/blob/4e4a5999ccf44c961f42161a268c5f8780f286f1/src/blockchain/validator_set.rs#L242).
 * These records will be added to the record store at the end of block processing (see the design section).
-Note that this is ABCI application state that, even though not stored in the tendermint blockchain directly, is derived deterministically from the transaction ledger.
+Note that this is ABCI application state that, even though not stored in the Tendermint blockchain directly, is derived deterministically from the transaction ledger.
-* Despite the records being shielded in the blockchain, there is some level of privacy leakage in the sense that anyone running an honest node can inspect which aleo account gets which amount of rewards.
+* Despite the records being shielded in the blockchain, there is some level of privacy leakage in the sense that anyone running an honest node can inspect which Aleo account gets which amount of rewards.
 This is a necessary consequence of the consensus algorithm.

 The relevant reward generation code can be found [here](https://github.com/lambdaclass/aleo-consensus/blob/HEAD/src/blockchain/validator_set.rs#L180-L253).

 #### Staking
-The validator nodes in the network have an associated voting power which determines their weight in the tendermint consensus protocol.
-Proof of Stake is implemented by exposing a mechanism to exchange aleo credits with voting power points, and informing those changes to the tendermint core layer through the ABCI interface.
+The validator nodes in the network have an associated voting power which determines their weight in the Tendermint consensus protocol.
+Proof of Stake is implemented by exposing a mechanism to exchange Aleo credits with voting power points, and informing those changes to the Tendermint core layer through the ABCI interface.

 A few changes have been introduced to the `credits.aleo` program to implement staking through program execution (with its associated proofs verified by the blockchain):

 * A new [staked_credits record type](https://github.com/lambdaclass/aleo-consensus/blob/4e4a5999ccf44c961f42161a268c5f8780f286f1/aleo/credits.aleo#L7-L9), which is used as a way to "put credits aside" in exchange of voting power. (see [this task](https://trello.com/c/XszNFTYN/212-verify-that-credits-records-cant-be-used-interchangeably) to verify some assumptions around this decision).
-* A [stake function](https://github.com/lambdaclass/aleo-consensus/blob/4e4a5999ccf44c961f42161a268c5f8780f286f1/aleo/credits.aleo#L50-L60) used to move an amount of aleo gates from a credits to a staked_credits record.
-In addition to generating output records, there are a number of public output values used by the nodes to update the validator state: the amount staked and the aleo account address doing the staking (the aleo address for the validator is necessary to know what owner to use for the reward records).
+* A [stake function](https://github.com/lambdaclass/aleo-consensus/blob/4e4a5999ccf44c961f42161a268c5f8780f286f1/aleo/credits.aleo#L50-L60) used to move an amount of Aleo gates from a credits to a staked_credits record.
+In addition to generating output records, there are a number of public output values used by the nodes to update the validator state: the amount staked and the Aleo account address doing the staking (the Aleo address for the validator is necessary to know what owner to use for the reward records).
 * [An unstake function](https://github.com/lambdaclass/aleo-consensus/blob/4e4a5999ccf44c961f42161a268c5f8780f286f1/aleo/credits.aleo#L62-L72) used for the inverse operation: moving gates back from staked_credits to credits.
 It is worth noting that this unstake operation takes as an input one of the records that are created by the stake function.
 * In order to avoid unstaking credits from validators that were originally staked to different validators, the Public Key needs to be embedded in the `staked_credits` records.
-Because there is no specific data type that adjusts to this need, the tendermint validator Public Key is passed to aleo instructions through two `u128` literals.
+Because there is no specific data type that adjusts to this need, the Tendermint validator Public Key is passed to aleo instructions through two `u128` literals.
 The key is both embedded in the records and also output as a public value for the blockchain to adjust voting power accordingly.

 The CLI, in turn, exposes a couple of commands to handle execution of those functions: